karanpalts/SEIS631FinalProject/README-Project.md

 What are you investigating, and why does it matter?

-Do days with high discounts (promotion days) result in significantly higher net sales?
+This project shows do days with high discounts (promotion days) result in significantly higher net sales?
 This matters because it provides a direct, data-driven answer to whether the store's promotion strategy is effectively increasing revenue or just cutting profit margins for no benefit.

 ## 2. Hypothesis